-SECTION 2 - Risk Assessment for Projects vulnerable to SLR per the above
+SECTION 2 - Risk Assessment for Projects identified as vulnerable to sea level rise or temporary coastal flooding.

-16. What is the anticipated level of DAMAGE to the project/ asset(s)?
+18. What is the anticipated level of DAMAGE to the project/asset(s)?

-Low Damage: Asset(s) could be repaired/partially replaced

-Medium Damage: Asset(s) would require complete replacement or very costly repairs

-High Damage: Asset(s) would not repairable or replaceable in the existing location
+Low Damage: Asset(s) could be repaired/ partially replaced Moderate Damage: Asset(s) would require complete replacement or very costly repairs High Damage: Asset(s) would not repairable or replaceable in the existing location Unknown

-Unknown
+Please explain briefly

+19. What is the level of DISRUPTION?

+- Low: no or little disruption in service or function - Moderate: disruption in service or function that doesn't threaten public health & safety (non-critical) High: disruption of service and/or function that threatens public health & safety (critical) - High: disruption of service and/or function that threatens public health & safety (critical Unknown

+Please explain briefly

+20. What are the COSTS (to replace/repair or for health & safety)?

+- Low: no or little cost to return asset(s) or minor secondary service disruption costs - Moderate: moderate costs to repair/ replace asset(s) - High: high costs to fully replace asset(s) in new location and/ or high secondary costs attributed to asset being out of service - Unknown

 Please explain briefly:

-17 M 77 7 1 1 1 COMMUNICATION

-17. What is the level of DISRUPTION ?

-Low: no or little disruption in service or function

-Medium: disruption in service or function that doesn't threaten public health & safety (non-critical)

-High: disruption of service and/or function that threatens public health & safety (critical)

-Unknown

-Diagram available huitefluiks

-Please explain briefly:

-18. What are the COSTS (to replace/repair or for health & safety)?

-Low: no or little cost to return asset(s) or minor secondary service disruption costs

-Medium: moderate costs to repair/replace asset(s)

-High: high costs to fully replace asset(s) in new location and/ or high secondary costs attributed to asset

-being out of service

-Unknown

-Diago avalain hyiaflut.

-Please explain briefly:

-If all answers to Section 2, 15, 16, and 17 are Low, proceed to adaptation planning.
-If answers are Low and/or

-Medium, additional information may be needed to justify certification.
-If any answers are High, alternatives sho
+If all answers to Section 2, Questions 18, 19, and 20 are Low, project likely has sufficient adaptation planning.
+If any answers are Medium, additional adaptation planning may be required.
+If any answers are High, alternatives should be considered.

-be considered.

-Please briefly summarize sea level rise adaptation measures associated with this project or program:
+21. Please briefly summarize sea level rise adaptation measures associated with this project or program:

-Additional Comments:
+22. Additional Comments:

-viit

-(If more space is required, please provide on separate page).
+(If more space is required, please provide on separate page)

-Department Name: Project ID (if available):
+Department Name: Project ID (if available): Date prepared:

+Guidance for Incorporating Sea Level Rise into Capital Planning in San Francis co Sea Level Rise Checkl ist

+ECTION 3 - Department C

+I his section is for the Dept's Director and Deputy D rogram for processing.)
+Director level only.
+Please submit signed copy to the Capital Planning

+formation assuided bassis is complete and (Dept Name) certifies that the

+formation provided herein is complete and is consistent with CCSF Sea Level Rise Guidance.

+ept.
+Director:

+gnature 2 : Date:

+e 14

+ECTION 4 - Capital Plannii -

+s section is for City Engineer, Capital Planning Co

+is project is certified as consistent with the e CCSF Sea Level Rise Guidance and vel rise and related flooding impacts during its functional lifespan

+low sensitivity or high adaptive capacity

+sufficient adaptation planning to address sea level rise

+will require additional adaptation planni

+omments:

+ty Engineer Name (please type/print):

+enature 2 : Date:

+inature .
+Date

+apital Planning Committee Chair Name (ple ease type/print):

+gnature 2 : Date:

+bildene . but.

+(Distal Simoly on an found lifetic Florend ls to be printed and scanned for signatures, please ensure high resolution

+ocument print and scan for legibility.
+Thank you.)

+long throat Mama-

-Date prepared:
+Department Name: Project ID (if available): Date prepared:

-SECTION 3 - Departi ment Certification Submittal tor and Deputy Director level only.
-Please submit signed copy to the Capital Planning Program for processing.
-(Dont Non ne) certifies that the information provided herein is complete and is consiste with CCSF Sea Level Rise Guidance with oost bod covernise odiadine Department Director Name (plea se type/print): Signature: Date: SECTION 4 - Capital Planning Committee d Capital Planning Committee or Designee completion only.
-1 ent with the CCSF Sea Level Rise Guidance and cted SLR and related flooding impacts during its functional lifespan able due to low sensitivity or high adaptive capacity at includes sufficient adaptation planning for SLR will require additional adapt tation planning 1 Comments: Signature : Capital Planning Committee Chair r Name (please type/print): Signature: Date: 2 - ' (Digital Signatures are preferred; if t document print and scan for legibility. this file needs to be printed and scanned for signatures, please ensure high resolution aocument print and scan jor regibility. .
-Hidin you, Department Name: Project ID (if available): Date prepared:
+Page 7 7